 When the other methods fail, you can add ingredients to the dog food to change the consistency, smell, or taste of the poop.
 Adding a small amount of pineapple or other natural ingredients to the dog food may make the poop less appealing to your dog.

-Add several tablespoons of canned pumpkin or pineapple in your dog’s food with each meal.
+Add several tablespoons of canned pumpkin or pineapple to your dog’s food with each meal.
 Your dog may enjoy the taste of the pumpkin or pineapple.
 However, after passing the digestive system, the resulting poop should taste disgusting to your dog.

-You may also try adding a meat tenderizer in your dog’s food.
+You may also try adding a meat tenderizer to your dog’s food.
 Add a small amount to each meal.
 The meat tenderizer drastically changes the taste of the feces and should deter any dog or animal from wanting to eat it.

 There are also supplements that you can add to your dog’s food to change its stool.
 However, these steps will not stop your dog from eating feces from other animals.